-- Data is only kept in a form that permits identification of data subjects for only as long as is necessary for the purposes for which they have been collected.
+- Data should only be kept in a form that permits identification of the individual for only as long as is necessary for the purposes for which it has been collected.

 - Individuals data should be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 The first thing to bear in mind is that, since May 25th, it is no longer okay to simply ‘collect’ email addresses – the recipient needs to ‘opt-in’.
 However, if they opt-in to receiving newsletters and later you want to send them a marketing email you will need their consent for that as well.
 Otherwise, you may be at risk of receiving one of the new hefty GDPR related fines.

 You also need to step up your security where storing data is concerned.
 If you have all your customers email addresses in an unprotected spreadsheet this is a breach of the new regulations – so take steps to store that data in a more secure way.
 If you get hacked, lose or damage the data, or it accidentally gets used for the wrong purposes, you will be liable.